 - ¼ tsp ground cumin

 - Cut the meat into 5-inch chunks and generously season with salt and pepper.

-- In a large Dutch oven, heat oil on medium-high heat.
+In a large Dutch oven, heat oil on medium-high heat.
 Place the pork in a single layer without overlapping each other (you might need to do a 2nd batch depending on your meat and pot size).
 I put 3 lbs pork in a 3.63 qt Dutch oven and it just fit.
 Cook the meat till brown.
-Try not to flip too much and make sure each side of the meat is well-browned (it took me 40-45 minutes).
+Try not to flip too much and make sure each side of the meat is well-browned (UPDATE: Please brown the meat in batches and give some distance between meats.
+It would end up steaming the meat.).
 Don’t worry about burning the bottom of the pot because we’ll scrape it off nicely with beer later on.

 - When the meat is all browned, take it out onto a plate and set aside.
 Use a paper towel to blot away some oil leaving just enough to cook onions.